Pear and Hazelnut Stuffed Pork Tenderloin with Sour Cherry Syrah Sauce

 Sour Cherry Syrah Sauce

-Preheat your oven to 375° F. Melt the butter in a sauté pan over medium heat and add the pears, cherries, maple syrup, balsamic vinegar and cloves.
-Simmer the pears until the liquid is reduced and they begin to caramelize.
+Preheat the oven to 375° F. Melt butter in a sauté pan over medium heat and add pears, cherries, maple syrup, balsamic vinegar and cloves.
+Simmer until the liquid is reduced and the pears begin to caramelize.
 Season with salt and pepper.
-Coarsely chop the pear mixture and hazelnuts in a food processor.
+Coarsely chop pear mixture and hazelnuts in a food processor.
 Chill.
 (You may do this up to one day in advance.)

 Cut a slit in the tenderloins lengthwise, 3/4 of the way through.
 Press them open like a book and lightly season with salt and pepper.
-Press the pear filling over the tenderloins and roll up tightly, wrapping each tenderloin in several lengths of twine to hold them securely.
+Press pear filling over tenderloins and roll up tightly, wrapping in several lengths of twine to hold them securely.

-Heat the oil in a heavy sauté pan over medium high heat.
-Sear the tenderloins on all sides until dark golden.
-Remove the tenderloins to a roasting pan and roast until they are 160° F in the center, about 15 to 20 minutes.
+Heat oil in a heavy sauté pan over medium high heat.
+Sear tenderloins on all sides until dark golden.
+Remove to a roasting pan and roast to 145° F in the center, 12 to 15 .
 While the meat is cooking, prepare the sauce as directed below.

 For Sour Cherry Syrah Sauce

-Place the pan in which you cooked the pork back on the stove and add the Syrah, chicken broth, maple syrup and the cherries.
-Boil over medium high heat, stirring occasionally, until the liquid is reduced to about 3/4 cup.
+Place the pan in which you cooked the pork back on the stove and add syrah, chicken broth, maple syrup and cherries.
+Boil over medium-high heat, stirring occasionally, until liquid is reduced to about 3/4 cup.

 Remove the twine from the tenderloins and slice them into medallions.
-Fan out slices on each person’s plate and nap with the sauce.
+Fan out two to four slices on each person’s plate and top with sauce.